vranki/hemppa/README.md

 * !room banned                                      Lists the banned users and their provided reason
 * !room kicked                                      Lists the kicked users and their provided reason
 * !room state [event type] [optional state key]     Gets a state event with given event type and optional state key
 * !room tombstone [target]                          Creates a tombstone event pointing to target room.
 Target room can be alias (starting with #) or id (starting with !).
+User must be admin in the room.

 Note on tombstone: If using alias, bot must be present in target room.
 This is the preferred way.
 If using id, make sure it's correct, as it's not validated!
 Tombstoning requires power level for room upgrade.
 Make sure bot has it in the room.